azulamb/MikanLite/README.md

 ## Sample

-MikanLite.dll puts in the same location as the exe.
+Download MikanLite.dll and MikanLite.dll puts in the same location as the exe.

 ```cpp
 #include "MikanLite.h"